redhat-cip/dci-openshift-agent/README.md

 ### Operators mirroring for disconnected environments

-The opm_mirror_list variable, controls the operators that are mirrored when dci_disconnected is true.
+The opm_mirror_list variable controls the operators that are mirrored when dci_disconnected is true.
 The Agent takes care of mirroring the required operator's images and creates a pruned catalog source for the OCP cluster.
 Some examples are below:

 - Explicit definition (This is recommended)